IoniBini/Instrument_Visualizer/README.md

-# Visual_Audiolizer
+# Instrument_Visualizer
-A tool that allows you to draw something, and the software will interpret it in audio form
+A tool that allows you to connect instruments into unity, and have them translated into visuals in real time